 Simple Present Tense – Use to Express

-In Simple Present Tense, Verb shows the present time without telling about completion of action but tells simply.
+In Simple Present Tense, Verb shows the present time without telling about the completion of the action.
+But it tells simply.

 Simple Present Tense is used to express-

 - repeated actions